Working with a Lawyer (Washington State)

 What Is a Retainer Fee?

-If you are asked to pay an advanced fee deposit, ask your lawyer what that money will pay for and what will happen once that money is used up.
+Ask the lawyer what the retainer fee pays for and what will happen once that money is used up.
 Also ask if any leftover money will be refunded.

 If your case goes to trial, your lawyer may ask a for a second advance fee deposit to cover the legal fees for the trial.
 That second fee will be due before trial and may be at least $5,000.